21abhaya/simonGame-abh/README.md

 # simonGame-abh
 I built this game as part of my Web Dev course on Udemy.
-Most HTML and CSS were pre-written, I wrote the JS &amp; Jquery following the instructions.
+Boilerplate HTML and some CSS were pre-written, I wrote the JS &amp; Jquery following the instructions.
 Enjoy!